 Determine your Project & Environment Model

 Your Heap account is structured in a set of projects and environments.
 Projects can be thought of as blank slates that are completely independent of another.
-Environments are subsets of projects that share definitions (events, segments, and reports), but do not share any data.
+Environments are subsets of projects that share events, segments, and charts, but which do not share any data.

 When you sign up for Heap, you automatically get one Main project with two environments: Production and Development.
 During implementation, you’ll need to decide if this default setup satisfies your requirements, or if you will need to add more.

-Generally speaking, most businesses find that keeping all of their data in the Main project and using the two default environments to separate their production and testing data to work best.
+Generally speaking, most businesses find that keeping all of their data in the Main project and using the two default environments to separate their production and testing data works best.
 This setup allows you to analyze all of your user interactions in one place.
-This is essential for tracking each user through their journey converting from a visitor to a customer, using different products, and interacting across your website and mobile apps.
+This is essential for tracking each user through their journey converting from a visitor to a customer, using different products, and interacting across different platforms.